return to Natural Dog Health Remedies

 A compound in garlic is effective at preventing blood clot formation in the vascular system.
 It can also reduce cholesterol levels and fat buildup in the arteries (atheorsclerosis).
 Therefore, it is an excellent cardiovascular tonic for dogs with heart problems.

-Supplements for Dog Heart Problems
+Supplements for Heart Problems in Dogs

 Coenzyme Q10